Skip to main content

 loadTimeoutMsnumber10000Only relevant when onLoadError is set: ms to wait before calling onLoadError

-onWaxRefresh() => voidCalled when the SDK silently re-mints the wax key during a tokenization attempt
+onSessionRefresh() => voidCalled when the SDK silently refreshes the session during a tokenization attempt

 onReady() => voidCalled once when the vault is ready (vanilla JS only; in React use useOzElements().ready)